-Kelsey is a graduate fellow at Simon Fraser’s Institute for Performance Studies and her studies are generously supported by a Social Sciences and Humanities Research Council scholarship.
+She is also a sessional instructor in the Department of Theatre and Film at the University of British Columbia, a member of the Local Arrangements Committee for the 2019 Canadian Association of Theatre Research, and a graduate fellow at Simon Fraser’s Institute for Performance Studies.
+Her studies are generously supported by a Social Sciences and Humanities Research Council scholarship.

 In this article, I examine the act one finales of two Broadway megamusicals–“Defying Gravity” from “Wicked” (2003) and “One Day More” from “Les Misérables” (1987)–to query the relationship between the performance of these numbers and the generation and circulation of feelings of empowerment.
 As musical theatre scholar Jessica Sternfeld argues, megamusicals offer a performance where ’emotions run high [and] the tears tend to flow both onstage and in the audience’.
 Both “Defying Gravity” (where one character in a single song offers a performance of empowerment) and “One Day More” (where an ensemble performs empowerment) have been singled out for their affective impact on audience members and their association with empowerment.
 Through an analysis of these two numbers, I argue that the numbers’ artistic elements intentionally emphasize the performance of empowerment’s two defining characteristics, power and change, in order to amplify characters’ feelings of empowerment.
 This, in turn, establishes an affective link between stage and auditorium.

 Hockey Sticks and Heartstrings: The Men’s Gold Medal Hockey Game and the Affective Legacy of the 2010 Olympic Game